National Science Foundation Responsible Conduct in Research Education Plan

 Graduate Students

-Applicability: NSF Graduate Research Fellows, graduate students paid on an hourly basis by an NSF grant or who have an NSF-supported assistantship must complete an RCR education program.
+Applicability: NSF Graduate Research Fellows, graduate students paid on an hourly basis by an NSF grant or who have an NSF-supported assistantship must complete an education program in the responsible and ethical conduct in research.

 Graduate students meeting the criteria above are required to participate in one 2-hour workshop that will be offered each semester.
-They must also complete the on-line CITI course in RCR within 30 days of beginning work on the grant.
-The modules required are discipline-specific: Biomedical Research, Social and Behavioral Research, Physical Sciences, and Arts and Humanities.
-Since most NSF PIs at WFU are in the Biology, Chemistry, and Physics Departments, most students will complete the Physical Sciences module.
+They must also complete the on-line CITI course within 30 days of beginning work on the grant.
+The modules required are discipline-specific: Biomedical Research, Social and Behavioral Research, Physical Sciences, and Humanities.
+Since most NSF PIs at WFU are in the Biology, Chemistry, Engineering, and Physics Departments, most students will complete the Physical Sciences module.

 If a graduate student beginning work on an NSF grant does not complete on-line training within 60 days, all previous and future salary charges will be transferred to the PI’s discretionary funds.